Sinuiju: Economy

 An important light industry centre in North Korea, Sinŭiju has a plant manufacturing enamelled ironware as well as a textile mill, paper mill and an afforestation factory.
 Its southwest harbour has a shipyard, although the shipyard's main function is seemingly to dismantle ships for scrap metal and other usable materials rather than building new ships.
 The area has recycling plants which recycle a wide range of material, including products that are banned for recycling in China.
 The Sinŭiju Cosmetics Factory is located in South Sinŭiju (Namsinŭiju).

 Trade with China

 A substantial portion of North Korea's international trade, both legal and illegal, passes through Sinuiju and Dandong, across the Yalu River.

+Agriculture

+In 2026, a major greenhouse complex called the Sinŭiju Combined Greenhouse Farm was completed on Wihwa Island.
+Spanning approximately 450 hectares, this complex was developed over an area that previously suffered from floods in 2024.